 Your child will also be exposed to Chinese culture and language (Simplified Chinese, Mandarin dialect) throughout their time at FIS.

 And they can choose to improve their knowledge in this area through an extracurricular activity (ECA).
 For our youngest students and beginners, FIS offers workshops to improve spoken language and expressions used in day-to-day life.
 More advanced learners (YCT2 – YCT6) and native speakers (with at least one Chinese-speaking parent) can attend two sessions a week to improve their writing and speaking skills.

-ADDITIONAL LANGUAGE STUDY – three hours of language lessons a week, with a choice between Mandarin, Spanish and German
+ADDITIONAL LANGUAGE STUDY – 2.5 hours of language lessons a week, with a choice between Mandarin, Spanish and German

 Students can also choose to take Latin.

 ORIENTAL SECTION (upper secondary)